openstudioproject/openstudio_docs/api_v1/schedule_get_days.rst

     Teacher2
         [String] Name of second teacher (Firstname lastname)

-2. The folowing data is provided for classtypes:
+2. The folowing data is provided for classtypes
 -------------------------------------------------

     Description